-Elementor Theme Builder allows you to design your own single post template from scratch, no coding skills needed!
+Elementor Theme Builder allows you to create your own WordPress single post template from scratch, no coding skills needed!
 In this tutorial, we will show exactly how to do it, so you can design your own beautiful blog posts.

 Tell me if this sounds familiar: So you find a cool-looking theme, and you really want to use it on your blog.
 The design is sick overall!